 If you're one of the ones left standing who doesn't have an allergy, sensitive skin, or atopic dermatitis and loves the feel of a rich lather too much to give it up, heed the below advice when using products containing sodium lauryl sulfate to avoid irritation down the line.

 To properly use a sodium lauryl sulfate cleaner, first, get your skin wet.
-Applying a surfactant to dry skin only increases the risk of irritation, so dilute it with lukewarm water.
+Applying a surfactant to dry skin will likely only increase the risk of irritation, so dilute it with lukewarm water.
 Then, apply the body wash and rinse it off right away.
 Jaliman and Nazarian say that leaving the product on your skin for too long can also lead to irritation, so keep your showers brief.
 Nazarian says it's okay to bathe and use a product containing sodium lauryl sulfate every day, but she adds that it's important to only apply the product to the bacteria-harboring areas that actually need a deep clean (armpits, groin, and feet) and skip other areas, like your legs, to avoid stripping too much oil.